shivaninja/sampledff/Final_Project/README.md

 ---------------------
 ```

-##  Why Unsigned Char is used ?
+##  NOTE: Why Unsigned Char is used ?
-1. Usually char in c uses 1 Byte(8 Bits) of space.
+1. Char in c uses 1 Byte(8 Bits) of space.
 2. Then maximum number that can fit in 8 bits is 255.
 3. 1 bit(Left most bit) among those 8 bits is called MOST SIGNIFICANT BIT/MSB
 4. MSB bit is used to indicate sign(+ & -) of number residing in next 7 bits.
 MSB->1 for negative, MSB->0 for positive